 - You will also find that sprung slats have shock absorbing qualities, and they reduce the overall wear and tear of your mattress.

 Overall, beds with sprung slats afford greater flexibility and movement, and can prolong the durability of your mattress.
-Below are a few common Q&As about sprung slats that many people might be wondering about.

 Are sprung slats noisy?

-If you hear some squeaking from your sprung slat base, then remove your mattress and inspect the slats.
 The noise might be coming from the centre bar rubbing.
 In this case you will want to add some padding, which will soften and generally stop the squeaking.

 What are solid slats?

 Solid slats tend to run the entire width of your bed, without stopping in the centre.
 Although they’re commonly made from wood, it’s also possible to find solid slats made from metal, the latter adding even more support to your sleep surface.
-Whereas sprung slats provide greater flexibility, solid slats add greater firmness to your mattress, which is attractive to anyone looking for additional support throughout the night.

 Benefits of solid slats: